Search. Engine. Optimization.

 Google My Business is as important to consumers as it is to Google.
 It is a way for consumers to see where you are located, access your phone number, visit your website, view photos and see the services you provide.
 The best part of a Google My Business listing?
 When someone is searching for your business on Google, your “card” comes up on the main search page, providing customers with instant contact information.
 And, by linking your website to your listing, you’ve instantly tied your on-page and off-page SEO strategies together.

 In short, when Search Engine Optimization is done right, search engines learn what your website is about, validate your business by seeing it listed consistently across the web and ultimately, mark your business as a trusted source of products and services for the customers you serve in your area.

 About the Author:

-Ali Bowker is a Client On-Boarding Specialist at Townsquare Interactive.
-She specializes in helping small-to-medium businesses create total web presences that convert into new business opportunities.
+Ali Bowker is an onboarding specialist at Townsquare Interactive.
+She specializes in helping small- to mid-size businesses create total web presences that convert into new business opportunities.